hebersandoval/blogr/README.md

 We'll add another attribute or field to the `User` model.
 This will be reflected in the column of our `users` table.
 The password will be store as a `hash` in the database. `hash` refers to the result of applying an irreversible hash function to input data.

 The goal here is to take the password the user submits, hash it, and compare the result to the hashed value stored in the database.
 If the two match, then the submitted password is correct and the user is authenticated.
 Here, we are not comparing the raw password but a hashed password.
 To accomplish this will use the `bcrypt` gem.
+By design, the `bcrypt` algorithm produces a salted hash, which protects against two important classes of attacks (dictionary attacks and rainbow table attacks).

 To use its functionality, we need to create a migration with a field in the `users` table named `password_digest` of type string.
 Now we are ready to hash the password with `bcrypt`, just uncomment from the Gemfile and run  `bundle install`.
 In the `User` model, add the `has_secure_password` macro.
 This macro will give you some attributes like `password`, `password_confirmation` and the method `authenticate` that returns `true` or `false`.